niklasnorin/red-thesis/source/16-method-design.md

 **R8.** Enable the developer to write the Emulated Hardware Application in a way that accesses hardware in the same way as the Target Application.
 This allows the developer to write emulated hardware code using the exact same language and libraries that he is already using to write his application.

-**R9.** Be possible to run Quarterdock on real hardware.

-**R10.** Be possible for Quarterdock to both intercept and forward writes to GPIOs to the real GPIOs when run on real hardware.

-**R11.** Quarterdock shall be run in such a way that a bug does not bring back the entire target.
+**R9.** Quarterdock shall be run in such a way that a bug does not bring down the entire Host OS.

-**R12.** Quarterdock should only intercept GPIO calls from the Quarterdock Client, not the entire system.
+**R10.** Quarterdock should only intercept GPIO calls from the Quarterdock Client, not the entire system.

-These last two features combined enables intercepting GPIO access on the real hardware while still operating normally.
-This in turn can be used to develop virtual logical analyzers that can be run on real hardware.

 ## Selecting Option for Emulating GPIO
 As was outlined previously there are multiple options for intercepting calls to GPIOs in Linux.
 Each comes with their own pros and cons and differ vastly in when, and how, they intercept calls to hardware.